encircled/skom/README.md

 ## Enum mapping

-Enums are mapped out of the box using the name.
+Enums are mapped out of the box using their names.

-Custom enums mapping is added via:
+Custom enums mapping can be added via:

 ```kotlin
 SimpleKotlinObjectMapper {